How To Plan A Marketing Calendar That Actually Works

 Whether you have a marketing strategy already or not, there are just a few things you need in your strategy to help you validate what content to create:

 - The now-infamous: Know your audience.
-This could be as simple as a rough guess to begin with, then possibly just bullet points you add into an Evernote note that help you stay in touch with your customers’ changing needs.
+This could start as simple as a customer survey, then possibly just bullet points you add into an Evernote note that help you stay in touch with your customers’ changing needs.
 The main point here is this: Keep it simple, especially at first.

 - Create content.
 Content is data, and you get to know your customers by creating content and measuring its impact.
 There’s no way you will know everything about your audience until you put something out there, start communicating with them, and get their feedback.